abhinavxpartap/Assignemt1/README.md

 # Assignemt1
+Download the file

-to start just open in vs code and start the live server
+to start just open the file in vs code and start the live server